Manumission: Ancient Rome

 A freed slave customarily took the former owner's family name, which was the nomen (see Roman naming conventions) of the master's gens.
 The former owner became the patron (patronus) and the freed slave became a client (cliens) and retained certain obligations to the former master, who owed certain obligations in return.
 A freed slave could also acquire multiple patrons.

 A freed slave became a citizen.
 Not all citizens, however, held the same freedoms and privileges.
 In particular contrast, women could become citizens, but female Roman citizenship did not allow anywhere near the same protections, independence, or rights as men, either in the public or private spheres.
 In reflection of unwritten, yet strictly enforced contemporary social codes, women were also legally prevented from participating in public and civic society.
 For example: through the illegality of women voting or holding public office.

 The freed slaves' rights were limited or defined by particular statutes.
 A freed male slave could become a civil servant but not hold higher magistracies (see, for instance, apparitor and scriba), serve as priests of the emperor or hold any of the other highly respected public positions.

 If they were sharp at business, however, there were no social limits to the wealth that freedmen could amass.
 Their children held full legal rights, but Roman society was stratified.
 Famous Romans who were the sons of freedmen include the Augustan poet Horace and the 2nd century emperor, Pertinax.

-A notable freedman in Latin literature is Trimalchio, the ostentatiously nouveau riche character in the Satyricon, by Petronius.
+A freedman in Latin literature is Trimalchio, the nouveau riche character in the Satyricon, by Petronius.